SirBisgaard/BlazorTest/readme.txt

 15min - Setting up basic navigation from home to the location page.
 60min - Adding the rest of the data structure to SqLite and added the basic html with the data in it.
 60min - Added more interactivity to the components so they share events and more when changing the state.

+22/03/2025
+15min - Finding out why static files was not served because of routing was missing :nonfile in the page routing.
+75min - Adding styles to the application and making it look like a mobile application and added some more content to the home page.